 There is only one Lodge in Danum Valley Conservation Area that is aimed purely at tourists - Borneo Rainforest Lodge.
 Borneo Rainforest Lodge offers high quality accommodation in nicely furnished chalets and very comfortable Lodge facilities.
 It is relatively expensive but offers an exclusive (with only 31 chalets), environmentally friendly, very comfortable accommodation option in this remote location.

-The second option is the budget friendly Danum Valley Field Center.
-The Field Center is actually set up as a Research facility with Scientists and undergraduate students their usual visitors.
-The Research Center recently opened it’s doors to allow tourists to stay there.
+The second option is the budget friendly Danum Valley Field Centre.
+The Field Centre is actually set up as a Research facility with Scientists and undergraduate students as their usual visitors.
+The Research Centre recently opened its doors to allow tourists to stay there.
 It is a cheaper option for staying in Danum Valley - you just need to realise there is a reason for this.
 The accommodation is very basic (standard rooms are available, as well as dorms), the food is simple local fayre and you are staying at a working Research Centre.
 This can provide for some interesting conversations over meals as you chat with the Scientists about the research they are currently conducting in Danum Valley.
 Electricity is turned off between midnight to 6am so be ready for a hot and sticky night’s sleep ;-).

-Whether you choose to stay at Danum Valley Field Center or at Borneo Rainforest Lodge you will be staying in Danum Valley Conservation Area and able to experience the stunning beauty of this amazing location.
+Whether you choose to stay at Danum Valley Field Centre or at Borneo Rainforest Lodge, you will be staying in Danum Valley Conservation Area and able to experience the stunning beauty of this amazing location.